Learn about the signs, symptoms, treatment options, and connection between anxiety and addiction.

 Another relationship between anxiety and addiction is how one’s environment impacts anxiety symptoms.
 Some research indicates people may be at an increased risk for developing an anxiety disorder or co-occurring addiction and anxiety if they experience a stressful or traumatic event.
 For example, violence, abuse, prolonged illness, or a natural disaster.

 Mild anxiety is normal and expected from time to time.
 There are many life events that produce a certain amount of worry or stress.
-However, if these emotions do not resolve on their own after the situation itself resolves, it may suggest a need for anxiety treatment at Blueprints for Recovery.
+However, if these emotions do not resolve on their own after the situation itself resolves, it may suggest a need for anxiety treatment at The PAC Program.

 When someone struggles with anxiety or an anxiety disorder, there are several signs and symptoms they will experience that persist well beyond the circumstances that caused a change in their emotional state.
 These may include feeling irritable, restless, on edge, having difficulties sleeping, inability to control feelings of worry, inability to focus or concentrate, feeling fatigued, and chronic muscle tension or pain.